 Over 25 years of Health Economics at Monash University

 As a student at the Centre you will be part of a team of academics and researchers at the cutting edge of important international research, using the latest methods.
-Our current students, recent graduates and alumni demonstrate the range, quality and opportunities offered in those programs including the costs of childhood obesity, well-being and health, perinatal mental health, economics of alcohol pricing, health aid for lower income countries.
+Our current students, recent graduates and alumni demonstrate the range, quality and opportunities offered in those programs including the costs of childhood obesity, perinatal mental health, health aid for lower income countries.

 We offer excellent research facilities including a dedicated student study space, a behavioural laboratory, high quality computing facilities, frequent internal and external seminars, and funded conference travel.
 Applicants should have a good first degree in a relevant discipline and we provide coursework in health economics and related studies.